cookie-8/cbp-template/readme.md

 ## wws-c-cli

-This is a cli for wws.
+This is a template project.